maxwellito/vivus/readme.md

 ## Debug

 For an easier debug have a look to the attribute `map` of your Vivus object.
 This contains the mapping of your animation.
-If you're using Google Chrome, I recommend you use `console.table` to get a nice output of the array which will make your debug easier.
+If you're using a modern browser, I recommend `console.table` to get a nice output of the array which will make your debug easier.

 ```javascript
 var logo = new Vivus('myLogo', {type: 'scenario-sync'});